IAmJulianAcosta/jquery.resize-image-aspect-ratio/README.md

 aspectRatioResizeImg
 ====================

-jQuery plugin that allows resizing of an image preserving aspect ratio, fitting a container
+This is a jQuery plugin that allows resizing of an image preserving its aspect ratio, fitting a container.
+Optionally the container can be resized to match the image aspect ratio.